Network Europe: The new case for EuropeMark Leonard

 People don’t want to be forced to choose between a federal superstate and a free trade area – neither will allow us to thrive in the next millennium.
 We want to be able to combine the military and environmental protection, the large markets and the global power which European integration can deliver, with the flexibility, strong national identities and democracy that we enjoy at a national level.
 It is time to show that we can really have the best of both worlds.

 My pamphlet, “Network Europe”, aims to present the new case for Europe.
-It will show that we can combine democratic legitimacy, national identity and effective European action to tackle cross-border problems
+It will show that we can combine democratic legitimacy, national identity and effective European action to tackle cross-border problems but only if we learn to think about the EU in a different way.

 Properly understood, the EU is neither a failed free trade area, nor a state in construction.
 It is an entirely novel form of political organisation: a network.
 This is a decentralised political system organised around many centres of power including member states, European institutions and Non-governmental organisations.
 They share power and sovereignty as equals, rather than having their roles defined by a hierarchical constitutional settlement.
 This pamphlet will use the lessons from successful networks in business to develop a new political theory, and show how “Network Europe” can allow us to co-operate where it is necessary on cross-border problems – while promoting the healthy competition between countries that has driven so much of the continent’s innovation.
 But a network of states cannot just be about effectiveness – it needs to be based on shared values, and political legitimacy as well.